oguriot/tmamc/README.md

 Author: ANDRIAMILAMINA Monge (overwatch@confluenti.com)

-Is a script to run on your cPanel enabled server to get all the statistics about all accounts, domain name, email, databases. it was written for French user, but could quickly re-written to output results in english or other languages.
+Is a script to run on your cPanel enabled server to get all the statistics about all accounts, domain name, email, databases.

 Usages: